grafana/agent/docs/sources/flow/reference/components/remote.http.md

 following:

 * When the component first loads.
-* Every time the components arguments get re-evaluated.
+* Every time the component's arguments get re-evaluated.
 * At the frequency specified by the `poll_frequency` argument.

 The poll is successful if the URL returns a `200 OK` response code.
 All other